roboflank/dekutapp/README.md

 To Run the app locally, follow the simple steps below:

--Clone the repo to your /projectfolder or download the project
+Clone the repo to your /projectfolder or download the project
 ```
 git clone github.com/denzelwamburu/kimathiuniapp.git
 ```
--Open Your Terminal and start a new Ionic Project
+Open Your Terminal and start a new Ionic Project

 ```
 Ionic start DekutApp
 ```
--Copy the downloaded files of this project and paste it to the www folder and override the previous files
+Copy the downloaded files of this project and paste it to the www folder and override the previous files
 <br/>
--Running the app on your browser simply append
+Running the app on your browser simply append
 ```
 ionic serve
 ```